Key Points

 Continuous data tends to be much more detailed than attribute data, as attribute data comes into play when standard forms of measurement are difficult to collect.
 Attribute data can only be grouped into different categories, while continuous data can have an infinite number of values.

-Continuous vs. Attribute: Who would use A and/or B?
+Continuous vs. Attribute: Who Would Use A and/or B?

-You could use attribute data when you are looking at the qualities of data that are simply a “yes” or “no” or cannot divide further.
+You could use attribute data when you are looking at the qualities of data that are simply a “yes” or “no” or cannot be divided further.
 For example, you could look at a group of people and determine if they are pregnant or not.
 No one is going to be half or a quarter pregnant.
 So you can consider it attribute data when the value will be finite and likely whole.

 Alternatively, you can count it as continuous data if you look at the group of pregnant individuals and break down in decimal form how far along they are in their pregnancy, from 0–9 months.
 So if someone is six weeks pregnant, this could be expressed as 1.5 months pregnant and could be considered continuous data.

-Choosing Between Continuous and Attribute: Real World Scenarios
+Choosing Between Continuous and Attribute: Real-World Scenarios

 Summary/Conclusion

 Having an understanding of both types of data and how they are best used is extremely important.
 It is also necessary to know that these two types of data are not used interchangeably with one another.
 The same tools are not used to present both.
-It is worth noting that attribute data can incorporate into continuous data, but the nature of continuous data does not allow for it to be incorporated into attribute data.